Timo Furuholm: Hallescher

 On 26 August 2013, Hallescher FC made the move permanent and announced they had signed Furuholm on a two-year deal.
 During season 2013–14 he scored 12 goals and was the best scorer of his team and eight best in the league.

-Return to Inter Turku
+Return to FC Inter Turku

 On 7 December 2016 it was announced that Furuholm would return to Inter Turku.

 International career

 Furuholm made his international debut for the Finnish national team in January 2010, as he came from the bench to replace Hermanni Vuorinen in a friendly match against South Korea at Málaga, Spain.
 He scored his first national goal on 10 August 2011 in a friendly against Latvia and second goal on 20 February 2012 in match against Austria.
 He was chosen for the starting line up for the first time on 25 May 2012 in a match against Turkey.

 Personal life

 Timo Furuholm is the son of former Finnish footballer and Eurosport commentator Tapio Furuholm.
-He is married and has a daughter who was born in February 2014.
+He is divorced and has a daughter who was born in 2014.
+Since 2024 Furuholm has been in relationship with the Left Alliance party leader Minja Koskela.